18F/handbook/pages/training-and-development/pra-for-user-research.md

   - (Close-ended, qualitative) This could include surveys that ask a set of identically worded questions with close-ended responses to participants.
     - Example: [USWDS top tasks research study](https://www.reginfo.gov/public/do/PRAViewIC?ref_nbr=202203-3090-003&icID=258408)

-### If your research does not fall into one of these categories covered by [GSA’s generic clearance](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf) (customer research or feedback), it will _not be eligible_ for the Fast Track (A-11 Section 280) process.
+#### If your research does not fall into one of these categories covered by [GSA’s generic clearance](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf) (customer research or feedback), it will _not be eligible_ for the Fast Track (A-11 Section 280) process.

 - **Larger-scale research that implies statistical rigor** or relates to the development of surveys, program effectiveness metrics, or outcome measures and program-level decision-making will not be covered by A-11 Section 280.
   - Example: [GSA equity study on remote identity proofing](https://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=202401-3090-004)
 - **If you think your research likely requires PRA clearance AND is not eligible for the Fast Track (A-11 Section 280) process**, please contact <GSARegSec@gsa.gov> and consult [pra.digital.gov](http://pra.digital.gov) for more information.

-### What if I am still unsure whether I need PRA clearance?
+### Getting help determining whether you need PRA clearance

-Please consult the Voice of the Public program by emailing <tts-research@gsa.gov> for assistance in determining whether you may or may not need PRA clearance for UX/CX research activities.
+If you are still unsure whether you need PRA clearance, please consult the Voice of the Public program by emailing <tts-research@gsa.gov> for assistance.

 You can also view the [OMB CX Team’s Guide to A-11 Umbrella Clearance Process](https://community-dc.max.gov/x/yAYcmQ) for more information, or contact the [OMB CX Team](https://community-dc.max.gov/x/8oRMmQ) to help make this determination.
 To view either of these pages, click the link and then sign in using your PIV/CAC card (see screenshot below).

-## Once I know that I need Fast Track (A-11 Section 280) PRA clearance, how do I get it?
+## How to get Fast Track (A-11 Section 280) PRA clearance

 The Fast Track (A-11 Section 280) clearance is specifically designed for research activities that aim to improve the customer experience ([more information here](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf?dg)).
 Once you have determined that your recruitment or research activities are eligible for this type of PRA clearance, you can follow the steps outlined below to get clearance.